mabq/arch-base/README.md

   - Only runs on systems booted from the Archlinux ISO.
   - Detects the firmware type and creates disk partitions accordingly.
       - Encrypts the main partition with LUKS.
-      - Creates an LVM volume group with two logical volumes, one for `/` and one for `/home`.
+      - Sets up LVM on the main partition with two logical volumes; one for `/` and one for `/home`.
       - Enables TRIM support if supported by disk.
   - Installs only basic packages plus a few required to run the `arch-setup` playbook later on.
   - Does not configure the system, configuration is done on the `arch-setup` playbook.
   - Creates the user account, giving it sudo privileges.
-      - Creates the file `~/.vault_key` with the encryption key on it.
+  - Generates the file `~/.vault_key` with the encryption key on it.
 This key is used by the `arch-setup` script.
-  - Enables or disables the root account, as instructed.
+  - Enables/disables the root account, as instructed.
   - Enables SWAP, as instructed.